 In any democratic setup, it is essential to empower the people, media institutions, and intellectuals to express views and opinions on the issues of public or national importance.
-Because, as we know that the support and guidance of public opinion is indispensable to strengthen the fabric of democracy.
+Because, support and guidance of public opinion is indispensable to strengthen the fabric of democracy.
 Otherwise, totalitarian tendencies might gain momentum in the disguise of “rule of people”.
-Here, I’m going to discuss the much debated issue, “freedom of speech and expression in India”.
+So, let’s discuss the much debated issue, “Freedom of speech and expression in India”.

 “Definition of freedom of speech and expression”

 “Freedom of speech and expression” is vital democratic principle widely embedded in the notable constitutions of the democratic world.
 As per this principle, individual or institution living in the system should have the right to express his or her opinions, views, or grievances on the issues or actions either taken by any institutions or governing agencies.
 In other words, it is an effective means and mechanism to safeguard the interests of common people against people in power.

 Constitutional provisions about “freedom of speech and expression” in India